 - 1 July to 30 June 2021 in your FY 2020/21 tax return

 you can use this shortcut to calculate how much to claim on your tax return.

 Instead of calculating the percentage of electricity, cleaning, internet, stationary, technology depreciation and phone costs, the ATO shortcut allows you to claim 80 cents per hour you have worked from home.

 As long as you are fulfilling as much of your normal employment duties as possible - you will generally be able to use this method to claim.
 For more information, check out the ATO website

 How do I claim work from home deductions?

-When you lodge your 2019-20 tax return, you will need to include the note "COVID-hourly rate" in your tax return.
-This can be done when you submit your tax return through MyGov or a tax agent.
+When you lodge your tax return, you will need to include the note "COVID-hourly rate" in your tax return.
+This can be done when you lodge your tax return through MyGov or a tax agent.

 What about the other months in the year?

-As at April 2020, the ATO has said the short cut method will only apply up to 30 June 2020.
-The ATO may choose to extend this period at a later date - check here
+As at June 2021, the ATO has said the short cut method can apply for 1 March – 30 June 2020 and 1 July – 30 June 2021.
+The ATO may choose to extend this period depending on when work patterns will return to normal.